 This is usually a tribute to the ranchers, cowboys, and rodeo stars that have shaped the history of North Dakota.
 The Hall of Fame is located in the heart of Medora, and you’ll undoubtedly find something interesting here.

 Established in 1995, the North Dakota Cowboy Hall of Fame helps preserve North Dakota’s history.
 It’s also meant to promote the area’s culture and the cowboy way of life.
-You’ll learn something about the Native Americans and the rodeo and ranching communities.
+You’ll learn something about the Native Americans, rodeo, and ranching communities.

 If you are visiting Medora, this is a place you wouldn’t want to miss.
 It gives visitors a taste of this small city and its colorful heritage.

 See Related: Things to Do in Minnesota

 7. Makoshika State Park

 While it’s not precisely in Medora, this fantastic park is just 1 hour and 10 minutes away from the city.
-This means you can still access the park and return to Medora for your night stay.
+You can still access the park and return to Medora for your night stay.
 Makokisha State Park is undoubtedly the largest state park in Montana.
 It covers an area of more than 11,000 acres and is home to some fascinating hiking trails.

 The park also boasts spectacular badlands and dino fossils.
 This is the place if you’ve wanted to see these ancient animals’ fossils.
 In 1997, explorers Bob Harmon and Jack Horner discovered the remains of a Thescelosaurus.
 And you will also get to see the remains of Triceratops.

 Also, if you are a bird lover, Makoshika State Park offers excellent bird-watching opportunities.
 It is home to some of the most striking birds, including prairie falcons, turkey vultures, and eagles.

 Lastly, the small visitors’ office in the park is also worth visiting.
 You’ll find fascinating displays about the area’s natural history, geology, and some local fossils.
 Typically, there is no shortage of things to see in Medora.

 See related: Why is everyone obsessed with travel?

 Regarding belly matters, Medora has more than enough to offer.
 The city has some excellent restaurants serving various foods, taking you back to the area’s old days.